 inv_dnaRawDataFilesStandard.csv -> Metadata directing a user to the raw data file URL for the mock sample is presented in this table in the field rawDataFilePath.
 Raw data files are presented in a zipped format.
-One record is expected in this table per dnaSampleID/rawDataFileName combination, this results in 4 records per dnaSampleID: 1 forward and 1 reverse sequence for the BE primer, and 1 forward and 1 reverse sequence for the F230 primer.
-There are 4 raw files per year in the url location: 1 forward BE, 1 reverse BE, 1 forward F230, and 1 reverse F230 containing.
-Each file contains sequences from all dnaSampleID from that sampling year.
+One record is expected in this table per dnaSampleID/rawDataFileName combination, this results 1 forward and 1 reverse sequence for each primer per dnaSampleID.
+There are multiple raw files per year in the url location: 1 forward and 1 reverse file per primer.
+Each file contains sequences from all dnaSampleIDs from that sampling year.
 The dnaSampleID equals the dnaSampleID in the inv_dnaExtraction table.

-Title: NEON User Guide to Macroinvertebrate metabarcoding (DP1.20126.001) and Zooplankton metabarcoding (DP1.20221.001) Date: 10/10/2024 Author: Stephanie Parker Revision: E.1 inv_metabarcodeTaxonomyStandard.csv -> Bioinformatics data per dnaSampleID from the mock sample is presented in this table.
+inv_metabarcodeTaxonomyStandard.csv -> Bioinformatics data per dnaSampleID from the mock sample is presented in this table.
 Several records are expected per dnaSampleID, one for each taxon reported with the sequence or read count in the individualCount field.
 The dnaSampleID equals the dnaSampleID in the inv_dnaExtractionStandard table.